 April 18, 1775 – General Thomas Gage orders 700 British soldiers to Concord to destroy the colonists’ weapons depot.
 Paul Revere and William Dawes are sent from Boston to warn the colonists.
 Samuel Adams and John Hancock, who were hiding in Lexington, Massachusetts, were able to escape.

 April 19, 1775 – The first shots are fired at Lexington and Concord, Massachusetts, destroyed by the weapons depot.
 “Minute Men” forced British troops back to Boston.
 George Washington takes command of the Continental Army.

 April 19, 1775 – American Militia defeated British regulars at Concord, Massachusetts.

 April 23, 1775 – The Provincial Congress in Massachusetts ordered 13,600 American soldiers to be mobilized.
 Colonial volunteers from all over New England assemble and head for Boston and begin a year-long city siege.

 May 10, 1775 – The Second Continental Congress convenes in Philadelphia, Pennsylvania, with John Hancock elected president.

 May 15, 1775 – The Second Continental Congress places the colonies in a state of defense.

-June 15, 1775 – The Second Continental Congress unanimously votes to appoint George Washington general and commander-in-chief of the new Continental Army.
+June 15, 1775 – The Second Continental Congress unanimously votes to appoint George Washington general and the new Continental Army commander-in-chief.

 June 17, 1775 – The first significant fight between British and American troops occurs in Boston, Massachusetts, in the Battle of Bunker Hill.

 July 3, 1775 – General George Washington assumes command of the Continental Army, about 17,000 men, at Cambridge, Massachusetts.

 July 5, 1775 – The Continental Congress adopts the Olive Branch Petition, which appeals directly to King George III for reconciliation.

 July 6, 1775 – The Continental Congress issues a Declaration on the Causes and Necessity of Taking Up Arms.
 It details the colonists’ reasons for fighting the British and states the Americans are “resolved to die, free men, rather than live as slaves.”

-The American Revolution, the American War of Independence, led by George Washington begins between Great Britain and the 13 British colonies in North America.
+The American Revolution, the American War of Independence, led by George Washington, began between Great Britain and the 13 British colonies in North America.